Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

+With the above we can show our main proposition for converting formulas to protocols in a noise-preserving way. \begin{proposition} Let $F$ be a perfect formula that computes the function~$f$ and is resilient to $(\alpha,\beta)$-corruption of short-circuit gates in every input-to-output path.
+Then, the resilient KW-transformation yields an interactive protocol~$\pi$ over channels with feedback, that solves $\KW_f$ and is resilient to $(\alpha,\beta)$-corruptions. \end{proposition} \begin{proof} Let $E$ be a given $(\alpha,\beta)$-corruption, and let $\pi_E$ be the protocol defined above for~$F$ assuming the transmission noise induced by~$E$.
+We claim that the protocol $\pi_E$, that is, the protocol~$\pi$ under the noise~$E$, computes $\KW_f$, which means that $\pi$ is an $(\alpha,\beta)$-resilient protocol for~$\KW_f$.

+Say that on inputs $(x,y) \in F^{-1}(0) \times F^{-1}(1)$ the protocol terminates at a leaf $v$ marked with either $z_i$ or $\neg z_i$.
+By Proposition~\ref{prop:OneForAllNoisyAB} it holds that $v(x)=0$ while $v(y)=1$ in~$F_E$ (and thus in~$F$), which implies that $x_i\ne y_i$.
+Note that the literal evaluates to the output of the function as we additionally require from~$\KW_f$ protocols. \end{proof}

-The conversion from resilient formulas into resilient protocols of Proposition~\ref{prop:FtoP} implies an upper bound on the maximal resilience of formulas, and proves Theorem~\ref{thm:converse-inf}. \begin{theorem} There exists a function $f:\{0,1\}^n \to Z$ such that no formula~$F$ that computes~$f$ with fan-in~$k$ and depth less than $(n-1)/k$, is resilient to a fraction $1/5$ of short-circuit noise. \end{theorem}
+The conversion from resilient formulas into resilient protocols in Proposition~\ref{prop:FtoP} implies an upper bound on the maximal resilience of formulas, and proves Theorem~\ref{thm:converse-inf}. \begin{theorem} There exists a function $f:\{0,1\}^n \to Z$ such that no formula~$F$ that computes~$f$ with fan-in~$k$ and depth less than $r<\frac56\frac{n}{\log 2k}$ is resilient to a fraction of $1/5$ of short-circuit noise. \end{theorem}

 \begin{proof} For $z\in\{0,1\}^n$, let $par(z)= z_1 \oplus \dotsm \oplus z_n$ be the parity function.